paradisec-archive/video_processing-MP4/index.md

 # MP4 (H.264)

 <p align="center">
-🚧 This page is currently under construction, 2021-05-25 🚧
+🚧 This page is currently under construction, last edited on 2021-05-25 🚧
 </p>

 ***Creating .MP4 (H.264) videos with either ffmpeg or Adobe Media Encoder (CC 2018 or later)***